chsxf/mfx.wiki.mirror/Authentication-Service.md

-MFX provides fundational tools to implement user management.
+MFX provides fundational building blocks to implement user management.

-However, as different websites and APIs have different needs, these tools are voluntarily designed to be as flexible as possible and let you control how your users sign up and log in.
+However, as different websites and APIs have different needs, these building blocks are voluntarily designed to be as flexible as possible and let you control how your users sign up and log in.

+User authentication is handled by the Authentication Service, which implements the `IAuthenticationService` interface.

 ## User Storage